Fighting Words in Romeo and Juliet

-- Explain one of Epictetus’ quotations and back up your explanations with examples from life.
+- Explain one of Epictetus’ quotations and back up your explanation with examples from life.

 - What words in Act I, Sc.
-5 show that it’s Tybalt’s ego that is offended or threatened by Romeo’s presence at the party?
+5 show that Tybalt’s ego is offended or threatened by Romeo’s presence at the party?

-- In your opinion, if he knew Romeo had crashed the festivities to see Rosaline, would Tybalt be more offended or less?
+- In your opinion, if Tybalt knew Romeo had crashed the festivities to see Rosaline, would he be more offended or less?
 Explain your answer.

 - Where does Tybalt show that honor is more important to him than morality?
 Explain how he shows this.